 The school has an Online Safety policy which includes guidance for all pupils in relation to Online Safety and using the internet and social media.
 The four areas of risk are taught as part of the curriculum: Content, Contact, Conduct and Commerce.
-There are appropriate filtering and monitoring systems in place.
+There are appropriate filtering and monitoring systems in place and any concerns are reported to the DSL immediately by our Network Provider.
 Staff are encouraged to report their concerns if they believe that children are using the internet, mobile technology or social media inappropriately (e.g. sending nudes or semi nudes).
 In some extreme cases the Police may become involved if a child is at risk of exploitation due to their use of the internet or social media.
 Consequently, staff must report concerns in a timely way so that advice and support can be sought.
 Parents are supported with information on how to keep their children safe online.